 Redefining what's possible.

-Assistant Professor Jennifer Stuber’s research interests focus on forms of oppression including stigma and discrimination, health disparities, mental health and policy-making processes.
-She has studied forms of oppression for families that use means-tested government programs, tobacco users and for people living with mental illnesses.
-She completed her BS in biology and society at Cornell University, was a research assistant at the Hastings Center a bioethics think tank and received her PhD from Yale University in the Department of Health Policy, School of Public Health.
+Associate Professor Jennifer Stuber’s research interests focus on forms of oppression including stigma and discrimination, health disparities, mental health and policy-making processes.
+She has studied different forms of oppression for families, using means-tested government programs for tobacco users and people living with mental illnesses.

-Dr. Stuber joined the School of Social Work because she is committed to research that brings social change and to social justice for vulnerable populations.
-Since moving to Washington state, Dr. Stuber has been heavily engaged in research and partnership with public mental health organizations.
-She assisted them with the development and evaluation of interventions designed to foster recovery, to address tobacco dependence and to improve media engagement strategies.
+Dr. Stuber joined the School of Social Work because she is committed to research that brings social change and social justice to vulnerable populations.
+Since moving to Washington state, she has been heavily engaged in research and partnership with public mental health organizations.
+She has assisted these agencies with the development and evaluation of interventions designed to foster recovery, to address tobacco dependence and to improve media engagement strategies.

 Dr. Stuber leads a statewide coalition designed to promote accurate media portrayals of mental illness in collaboration with the UW Department of Communications.
 This effort includes the development of media guidelines and education materials for journalists.

 Most recently, Dr. Stuber, who lost her husband to suicide, has conducted research and informed advocacy work to improve Washington state’s readiness to address the public health problem of suicide.
 In 2013, she co-founded the UW-affiliated organization Forefront, which focuses on innovations in suicide prevention policy, education, outreach and research.
 In 2015, the group formed a partnership with Facebook to develop content and tools for Facebook users who may be at risk, or know someone at risk, for suicide.